 Cassell Coliseum Trivia

-the Virginia Tech Hokies hosted the Alabama Crimson Tide on their new home floor on January 3, 1962, Cassell Coliseum was
+Tech Hokies hosted the Alabama Crimson Tide on their new home floor on Jan.
+3, 1962, Cassell Coliseum was still without its

 bleachers and fans sat on the cement stairs to cheer their Hokies on to victory, beating the Crimson Tide 91-67 to usher in

 the first of many Hokie victories in this incredible venue that has become a major staple of the Virginia Tech campus over

 Cassell Coliseum Experience

 With almost 10,000 seats, Cassell Coliseum is a flexible and spacious